Protecting Door County's exceptional lands and waters forever.

 Preserving lands for scenic beauty and outdoor recreation is critical to maintaining a healthy countywide economy and for keeping property taxes in check, according to a 2004 study that analyzed the impact of different land uses on the property tax burden of local property owners and municipalities.
 The study found that developed lands cost a community more in services than they pay in taxes.
-Open space (fields, forests and farmlands), on the other hand, requires fewer services such as utilities, and therefore subsidizes residential development.
+Open space (fields, forests and farmlands), on the other hand, actually helps subsidize residential development by paying more in taxes than they use in services.

 Yes!
 All of the lands owned by the Land Trust are open to the public.
 The Door County Land Trust’s thirteen largest nature preserves offer more than 27 miles of marked hiking trails that are featured in our Hiking Trails of the Door County Land Trust map.
 Our nature preserves are open for hiking, fishing, cross-country skiing, snowshoeing, wildlife observation, hunting and low-impact, non-motorized recreational activities.

 Generally, our conservation easement-protected properties are not open to the public but many landowners grant the Land Trust the right to lead guided hikes.